raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>2</td>
     <td>Manned Suborbital</td>
-    <td>Launches a spacecraft and crew on a ballistic up-and-down mission into space, and lasts 15 minutes.
+    <td>Launches a spacecraft and crew on a ballistic up-and-down mission into space, lasting 15 minutes.
 This is a milestone step for the Manned Orbital.<br/>
 Typically your first *manned* space mission.<br/>
 As seen on Mercury 3, 4.</td>
   </tr>